mathetake/mathetake.github.io/content/posts/runtime-code-generation-in-go-part-1.md

 [^5]: https://wazero.io/docs/how_the_optimizing_compiler_works/
 [^6]: [I contributed some patches to the Zig compiler](https://github.com/ziglang/zig/commits?author=mathetake)
 [^7]: It is possible to convert the machine code as a Go function, but it gets hairy for various reasons.
-[^8]: It is well-known that browser based WebAssembly runtime like V8 is JIT in typical sense.
+[^8]: It is clear that browser based WebAssembly runtime like V8 is JIT in typical sense.
 [^9]: [Go internal ABI specification](https://github.com/golang/go/blob/49d42128fd8594c172162961ead19ac95e247d24/src/cmd/compile/abi-internal.md) details how the Go runtime uses the registers in its implementation.
 [^10]: On AArch64, the OS typically forbids read-write-executable memory regions in the user land, so you need to mark the memory region as read-executable after writing the machine code.
 That is controlled by the `SCTL` register only accessible in the privileged mode.
 For more details, see "Preventing execution from writable locations" section in the [AArch64 manual](https://developer.arm.com/documentation/ddi0406/c/System-Level-Architecture/Virtual-Memory-System-Architecture--VMSA-/Memory-access-control/Execute-never-restrictions-on-instruction-fetching?lang=en#BEIEAHHI).
 [^11]: For the syntax of assembly, please refer to [A Quick Guide to Go's Assembler](https://go.dev/doc/asm).